kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 ##### Upgrade

-To upgrade the cluster to use this feature, Kubelet should be updated to enable featuregate.
+To upgrade the cluster to use this feature, the Kubelet must be restarted with the `InPlaceNodeResourceResize` feature gate enabled.
+Existing clusters do not experience any immediate impact upon upgrade; the Kubelet will simply begin mirroring the existing physical hardware capacity dynamically.
-Existing cluster does not have any impact as the node resources already been updated during cluster creation.

 ##### Downgrade

-It's always possible to trivially downgrade to the previous kubelet, It does not have any impact as the future node resource hot plug wont be reflected in cluster.
+It is trivially possible to downgrade by disabling the feature gate and restarting the Kubelet.
+The Kubelet will simply revert to its legacy behavior: capturing the node capacity once during boot and freezing it.
+Any subsequent hardware hot-plugs will be safely ignored.

 ### Version Skew Strategy